OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Root Detection

-To implement root detection on Android, libraries like RootBeer<sup>[14]</sup> or custom checks are used to verify if the device is rooted or not.
-Please note that root detection mechanisms are relatively easy to circumvent and should only be used to support, but not base the app security upon.
-See also test case "Testing Root Detection" and "Testing Advanced Root Detection" for further details.
+Root detection can be implemented using pre-made libraries like RootBeer<sup>[14]</sup> or custom checks.
+An extensive list of root detection methods is presented in the "Testing Anti-Reversing Defenses on Android" chapter.

-To be able to efficiently test during a white box test, a debug build with disabled root detection should be provided.
+In a typical mobile app security build, you'll usually want to test a debug build with root detection disabled.
+If such a build is not available for testing, root detection can be disabled using a variety of methods which will be introduced later in this book.

 ### Testing Methods